Empitrix/ekko/README.md

 - [ ] Change font / size / weight
 - [x] Acrylic Theme
 - [ ] Acrylic high proformance on changing
+- [ ] Mix IN-FOLDER-PAGE with main HOME-PAGE for loaing notes

 ## Build
 you can run the following code to create your own